-Hemp protein comes from the seeds of the cannabis plant but bred to remove the euphoric element – meaning you can’t get high from taking it.
-It’s lower in protein than the above options, but is a good source of iron, zinc, fibre, magnesium, and ALA (Alpha-Linolenic acid – the plant version of Omega-3).
+Hemp protein comes from the seeds of the cannabis plant but is bred to remove the euphoric element – meaning you can’t get high from taking it.
+It’s lower in protein than the above options but is a good source of iron, zinc, fibre, magnesium, and ALA (Alpha-Linolenic acid – the plant version of Omega-3).
 Hemp protein, however, is not a complete protein as it’s low in the essential amino acid, lysine, and is disappointing for the all-important BCAAs too.

 Pumpkin Seed Protein

 When pumpkin seeds are made into protein powder, they are relatively high in protein but lose a lot of the healthy fat their whole form retains.
 Which does make them low in calories.
 While nutritious — supplying high amount of zinc, iron, magnesium, other vitamins – pumpkin seed protein isn’t a complete protein either, being low in the essential amino acids, threonine, and lysine.